kevinl95/WindGuard/README.md

 ### 1. Deploy the Stack

-Click the deploy button above and fill in the required parameters.
+Click the "Launch Stack" button above and fill in the required parameters.

 ### 2. Required Parameters